Road bicycle racing: Drafting

 Tactics are based on the aerodynamic benefit of drafting, whereby a rider can significantly reduce the required pedal effort by closely following in the slipstream of the rider in front.
 Riding in the main field, or peloton, can save as much as 40% of the energy employed in forward motion when compared to riding alone.
 Some teams designate a leader, whom the rest of the team is charged with keeping out of the wind and in good position until a critical section of the race.
-This can be used as a strength or a weakness by competitors; riders can cooperate and draft each other to ride at high speed (a paceline or echelon), or one rider can sit on a competitor's wheel, forcing the other person to do a greater share of the work in maintaining the pace and to potentially tire earlier.
+This can be used as a strength or a weakness by competitors; riders can cooperate and draft each other to ride at high speed (a paceline or echelon), or one rider can sit on a competitor's wheel (not taking turns riding in the front, or pulling), forcing the other person to do a greater share of the work in maintaining the pace and to potentially tire earlier.
 Drafting is not permitted in individual time trials.